Table of Contents[Hide][Show]

 Considering our short-lived success with our previous organic mattress, I also decided it was important to have a mattress that we could return if it didn’t work for us.
 I firmly believe that no mattress will work for everyone.
 The organic mattress we had was a high-quality mattress and I really loved it, but it didn’t work for my husband.

 It seems that there is always a small percentage of people who don’t do well with any given mattress, so I wanted to make sure that we could try the mattress before deciding to keep it permanently.
-IntelliBED offers a 60-day return period as long as we had a mattress protector to guard against stains, and I slept better knowing that we could return this mattress if it didn’t work for us.
+IntelliBED offers a good return period as long as we had a mattress protector to guard against stains, and I slept better knowing that we could return this mattress if it didn’t work for us.

 Organic vs. Non-Toxic Mattresses